Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Repeat the installation steps on each client you wish to connect to the WireGuard server.

-WireGuard has software for most operating systems and you can connect your Windows, Linux or macOS and Android or iOS devices easily.
-You can find the available packages at their download page.
+WireGuard has software for most operating systems, so you can easily connect your Windows, Linux, or macOS devices and Android or iOS devices.
+The available packages are on their download page.

 IP forwarding

-Next, to be able to connect through your WireGuard server, you’ll need to enable packet forwarding.
-This is only done on the WireGuard server and not necessary for any clients.
+Next, to connect through your WireGuard server, you’ll need to enable packet forwarding.
+This is only done on the WireGuard server and is not necessary for any clients.

 sudo nano /etc/sysctl.conf